 Storing Leftovers

-Store any leftover One-Skillet Cheesy Beef and Macaroni Recipe in an airtight container in the refrigerator for up to 3 days.
-The flavors only get better, but for the best texture, try to enjoy it within that window.
+Leftover One-Skillet Cheesy Beef and Macaroni Recipe can be stored in an airtight container in the refrigerator for up to 3 days.
+The flavors actually meld nicely overnight, making it taste even better the next day.

 Freezing